kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 **Python**

-In Python, class-level constants are written all uppercase while instance-level constants define a getter but no setter, so that it cannot be modified externally.
+In Python, class-level constants are written all uppercase while instance-level constants define a getter but no setter so that it cannot be modified externally.
 The example from Java, written in Python is:

 ```python